-Market Risk: The potential for disruption and shifts in value, supply and demand for products and services due to environmental and social risks linked to their production or consumption.
-Technology Risk: The potential for displacement and disruption of business models due to the transition to sustainable, low-carbon, energy-efficient production methods resulting in loss of customers and market share.
+The potential risks related to technologies and machinery due to reasons such as the transition to more sustainable, low-carbon and energy-efficient production methods, resulting in loss of customers and market share.

 Key Data Sources for Due Diligence

 Some of our primary sources of data are listed below.